Pest Issues

 • Put a couple of ant baits in your lawn, and spray with any of the solutions mentioned above.

-• Another way you can get rid of an ant’s nets is to flood it with your garden hose.
+• Another way you can get rid of an ant’s net is to flood it with your garden hose.
 However, flooding the nest will harm the ants inside, but the ones that are out looking for food will still survive and quickly make a new one.

 The wisest decision you can take is to let the professionals finish the job for you.
 The trained staff of Fantastic Services can quickly determine all the entry points of the pest and decide what is the best way to treat the infestation.
 After the nightmare is done for, the professionals will also give you some helpful and professional tips on how to keep those awful sugar ants away for good!